JHindelang/abm-heating-systems/README.md

 ## Requirements
 Python 3.6

-Packages and dependencies can be installed using pip from requirements.txt
+Packages and dependencies can be installed from requirements.txt using pip.

 ## Description of scripts